Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 ## Interleaved impurities

-It may seem that this approach can help us get rid of dependencies.

 This type of "lossless" refactoring shown above is possible only when the impure operation comes either directly before or directly after the pure code that we want to isolate.
 Unfortunately, this is not always the case.

 Often we have to deal with functions that have pure and impure concerns interleaved with each other, creating a cohesive structure that is hard to break apart.
 This happens when exposing the entire set of required data as function parameters is simply unfeasible.